 The ancient hospitality customs remind us of what the hospitality industry is all about.

-To answer the question that what is the hospitality industry, we would also need to dwell on the historical background of the hospitality industry.
+To answer the question of what is the hospitality industry, we would also need to dwell on the historical background of the hospitality industry.

 In this epoch, the hoteliers were always hospitable as they felt it was in accordance with their well-being and those of others.